310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/green_to_the_sky.md

     <td><br></td>
   </tr>
   <tr>
-    <td class="name"></td>
     <td>
-      That’s why, even if each day is only a little more than the last
+      That’s why, even if each day is only a little more than the last[^3]
       <br>
-      I want us to keep delivering those feelings of love to one another
+      I want us to keep delivering those feelings of ‘love’ to one another[^4]
       <br>
       And so that you know that I’m also here — no matter how far I am
       <br>
       I'll try reaching out my hand as high up as I possibly can so that you can find me
       <br>
-      I’m green tree to the sky… to the sky!
+      <em>I’m green tree to the sky… to the sky!</em>
       <br>
       I want you to find me!
     </td>